 ^{27.} Cash: Gross monetary amount paid in support of a community organisation/project.
 Time: Cost to the company of the paid working hours contributed by employees to a community organisation or activity.
 In-kind services: Other non-cash resources to community activities (eg. company products or services or corporate resources).
 Management costs: Costs incurred in making contributions, such as salaries and overheads.
 Foregone revenue: The cost of providing low or fee free accounts to a range of customers such as government benefit recipients, not for profit organisations and students.

-such as the 'Kids can Cook' program, which provides cooking classes for children from low-income families in the Waikato region, in the upper North Island of New Zealand.
+in the Waikato region, in the upper North Island of New Zealand.
 The program teaches the children how to cook, budget, shop, set the table, eat a meal and clean up in a family setting.